 Applications for eligible Public Service and Economic Development activities are available each year via the City's Community Opportunity Grant.
 The City's expectation is that applications will come forward in its annual Community Opportunity Grant by 2022 to complete each of these goals.
 Sidewalk improvement is an important goal for CDBG fund usage.
-A project was identified for PY 2018 but it fell through do to a change in LMI income designations of census block/tracts.
-A new project is in the works near Fernan Elementary in an LMI census block/tract in Coeur d'Alene with hopeful construction in summer of 2019.
+A new sidewalk project was in the works and scheduled to begin in April of 2020 and scheduled for completion in the summer of 2020, near Fernan Elementary in an LMI census block/tract in Coeur d'Alene.